xiaoyiming1999/Calibration_for_RMFD/README.md

 # Calibration_for_RMFD
 Source code for the paper (under review) "Evaluating calibration of deep fault diagnostic models under distribution shift".
-The full code will be released after the paper is accepted
+The full code will be released after the paper is accepted.
+We select 7 calibration methods (covering all the four types of calibration methods mentioned in the paper) and a benchmark method for the comparative study according to their prevalence, scalability, and applicability.